Aravsria/Price-Manipulation-in-the-Canadian-Grocery-Sector/README.md

 The repo is structured as:

--   `simulated_data.csv` contains the simulated data
+-   `00-simulated_data.parquet` contains the simulated data
 -   `raw_data.csv` contains the raw data as obtained from Jacobfilipp.com/hammer/
 -   `cleaned_price_data.parquet` contains the cleaned analysis dataset that was constructed
 -   `models` contains a fitted model